geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-24/meeting-transcript.md

 I mean, you can go back and see what's going on.

 ##### **Geohot** [[00:13:18](https://www.youtube.com/watch?v=22O5E5aAnJU&t=798)]
-So did you try sqtt trace equals one at all?
+So did you try SQTT trace equals one at all?

 ##### **Geohot** [[00:13:23](https://www.youtube.com/watch?v=22O5E5aAnJU&t=803)]
 Your decoder?